codewithvikasmishra/mssql_mongo_cassandra_api/README.md

 from above these commands it will execute the cassandra_api.py

 <!-- Pyodbc is challenge for docker -->
+# Pyodbc installation in docker is a challenge
 I have installed pyodbc in only mssql dockerfile only.
 There are two ways from where you can install pyodbc in docker.
 # 1st way
 Use the local image from docker as below